SftP Publishing

 Summary

-Be sure to read the pages on editing advice, how to use Google Docs, how to update the master spreadsheet and the editor checklist before you start the editing process.
+Be sure to read the pages on , , and the before you start the editing process.

 When first drafts are received, the editor-at-large (EAL) or the ME will also review with each editor pair to discuss shape of the piece and how to approach edits.